based on Reviews

 L-tryptophan

-• Precursor of the neurotransmitter serotonin (the “happiness hormone”), which regulates mood and appetite.
-If the serotonin level is permanently too low, the Transmission of stimuli between nerve cells is no longer correct and mood swings, sleep disorders or depressive moods can be the result.
-Unfortunately, serotonin can not simply take, but can only increased by additional L-tryptophan (Source: https://www.ncbi.nlm.nih.gov/pmc/articles/PMC2908021/)
+• Serotonin is a precursor to the neurotransmitter serotonin (the "happiness hormone"), which regulates mood and appetite.
+If serotonin levels are consistently too low, the process begins to run down.
+Signal transmission between nerve cells is no longer working properly This can lead to mood swings, sleep disturbances, or depressive moods.
+Unfortunately, serotonin cannot be reduced. not simply take, but can only increased by additional L-tryptophan will be.
+(Source: https://www.ncbi.nlm.nih.gov/pmc/articles/PMC2908021/)

-• Improved brain performance: Researchers have found that tryptophan has a positive effect on memory. low tryptophan levels can lead to reduced memory performance and other cognitive functions.
-A study by the University of Bordeaux found that tryptophan in both healthy adults and adults with memory lapses memory improved has: Is to If there is little tryptophan in the brain, a Lack of neurotransmitters in the brain and the transmission of information no longer functions properly (sources: Ferracioli-Oda E, Qawasmi A, Bloch MH.
+• Improved brain function: Researchers have discovered that tryptophan has a positive effect on memory. low tryptophan levels can lead to reduced memory performance and impair other cognitive functions.
+A study from the University of Bordeaux found that tryptophan affects both healthy adults and adults with memory gaps.
+Improved memory has: Is to When there is little tryptophan in the brain, a A lack of neurotransmitters in the brain and the transmission of information no longer function properly (Sources: Ferracioli-Oda E, Qawasmi A, Bloch MH.
 PLoS One.
 2013 May 17;8(5):e63773. doi: 10.1371/journal.pone.0063773.
 Print 2013; http://www.tandfonline.com/doi/abs/10.3109/07853890008998828)

 No more products available for purchase